Operadic categories as a natural environment for Koszul duality: Operadic categories and their operads

-\begin{example} Another important example is the operadic category $\Ordn$ of $n$-ordinals, $n \in \bbN$, see~\cite[Sec.~II]{batanin:conf}. $\Ordn$-operads are Batanin's pruned $n$-operads which are allowed to take values not only in ordinary symmetric monoidal categories, but in more general {\em globular\/} monoidal $n$-categories and as such are therefore not covered by Feynman categories.
+\begin{example} Another important example is the operadic category $\Ordn$ of $n$-ordinals, $n \in \bbN$, see~\cite[Sec.~II]{batanin:conf}. $\Ordn$-operads are Batanin's pruned $n$-operads which are allowed to take values not only in ordinary symmetric monoidal categories, but in more general {\em globular\/} monoidal $n$-categories.
 Although $\Ordn$ does not fulfill the additional properties required for some constructions in this work, it was a crucial motivating example for our definition of operadic categories. \end{example}

-For each operadic category $\ttO$ with $\pi_0(\ttO)=\frC$, there is a canonical operadic `arity' functor
+For each operadic category $\ttO$ with $\pi_0(\ttO)=\frC$, there is a canonical operadic ``arity'' functor

 giving rise to the factorization